-Launched 20 years ago as an online DVD rental service, Netflix is now one of the world’s largest digital media companies, with a market capitalization that recently exceeded those of its biggest rivals – Disney, Comcast, and AT&T. Available in 190 countries, the company’s streaming platform currently has almost 140 million subscribers globally.
+Launched in 1997 as an online DVD rental service, Netflix is now one of the world’s largest digital media companies, with a market capitalization that exceeded those of its biggest rivals – Disney, Comcast, and AT&T. Available in 190 countries, the company’s streaming platform currently has over 230 million subscribers globally.
 Netflix has managed to become a staple of popular culture, associate itself with the leading names in film and television, and build a brand with worldwide recognition.

 The success of Netflix over the years can be attributed to numerous factors, ranging from the quality and convenience that the service provides to its availability, affordability, and ease of use.
 A lot of it was also the result of the company’s excellent digital marketing strategy.

 The Netflix School of Digital Marketing

 Through all the ups and downs (Qwikster, anyone?), Netflix’s marketing team has somehow managed to make all the right moves.
 Whether you’re an experienced marketer or an up-and-comer, here are three important lessons about digital marketing that you can learn from the world-famous streaming giant.

 1. Invest in Original Content

 Although already a household name in the United States, Netflix was fairly unknown outside of its home country when it started expanding its services to other territories in 2010.
 The streaming service hit it big in 2013 with the debut of House of Cards, its first original series.
 Since then, Netflix has produced dozens of original series, movies, documentaries, and comedy specials that are only available on the platform.